daolinet/daolinet/docs/DaoliNetUserGuide-en.md

 Suppose you have installed DaoliNet by following the instructions in [DaoliNet Installation Guide](DaoliNetInstallGuide-en.md).
 Also make sure that all services listed there have been started-up properly.

 DaoliNet provides a set of CLI (Command Line Interface) commands to:
 * Group connect/disconnect CIDR (Classless Inter-Domain Routing) subnets which have been created by Docker network with DaoliNet driver plugin.
-Containers in a group of CIDR subnets are connected even though they can be distributed on any Docker hosts.
+Containers in a group of CIDR subnets are connected whether or not they are on the same Docker host.
 * Connect/disconnect any two containers.
 These containers can be distributed on any Docker hosts.
 * Set firewall policy controls for a container.